Balian Surf Spot

 Balian is a steep and clean river mouth rock pile that can hold swells from knee-high to triple overhead.

 Expect the unexpected clean-up set to wipe out the line-up from time to time.
-Balian surf can catch you off guard but is typically a reliable walled-up clean left shoulder that works on all tides and just might barrel (both ways) on the inside.
+Balian’s river mouth can catch you off guard but is typically a reliable walled-up clean left shoulder that works on all tides and just might barrel (both ways) on the inside.

+If you consult your standard Balian surf review, you’ll quickly discover Balian is a spot worth your time.
+Balian breaks left and right over your typical pile of cobbles that accumulates from a nearby river mouth.
 The left holds longer and potentially more notably, however, the right can be a bit steeper and pitch to form the occasional barrel more often than the left.
 There is also a beach break on low tide over the river mouth at the south end.

-Any shape or size
+Balian: Any shape or size

-Balian River Mouth
+Balian: Balian River Mouth